 The legalization of adult use cannabis does not alter the state’s medical cannabis pilot program.
 The new law will continue to limit the number of licenses and equity applicants will have an advantage.
 The application process will give additional points for diversity, diversity of ownership, diversity of workforce, and diversity of contractors hired.
 Conditional Adult-Use Dispensing Organization license applications were accepted between December 10, 2019 through January 2, 2020 by The Department of Financial and Professional Regulation.

 On January 7, 2020, The Department of Agriculture released application material for Craft Grower, Transporter, and Infuser applications that were to be accepted February 14, 2020 through March 16, 2020.
 An issued Executive Order from Gov. JB Priztker extended these applications until April 30, 2020.
-While applicants were successful in submitting their applications, the department of agriculture have suspended the announcements of the 40 successful applicants due to COVID-19.

 Read the full here: Cannabis Regulation and Tax Act.